cicidi/product-sales-prediction/README.md

     - [H. Cost Optimization / Performance & Latency / Accuracy](#h-cost-optimization--performance--latency--accuracy)
     - [I. Summary](#j-summary)

+Hello, my name is Walter Chen.
+I’m a Senior Staff Software Engineer with over a decade of experience in backend architecture, AI system integration, and leading large-scale cross-functional initiatives.
+I hold a Master’s degree in Information Systems and Operations Management from the University of Florida.

+Over the past few years, I’ve led end-to-end system design and development efforts in various domains such as fintech, real estate tech, and electric vehicles.
+At PayPal, I spearheaded the Fastlane product from conception to global launch, and Currently, I am primarily responsible for improving engineering productivity in PayPal's merchant integration by adopting AI technologies.

+What truly excites me is the intersection of AI and system design.
+Since 2023, I’ve been deeply involved in AI development — I’ve built two personal AI-driven mini apps, one use llm index to build Rag for summarize and search connects from youtubes.
+I love building practical, scalable systems that bring intelligence into real-time applications.
+My passion lies in understanding how we can design intelligent agents that interact with users naturally and can reason through structured APIs to deliver business value.

+🔹 Professional Achievements (10 minutes)
+🏆 1.
+Fastlane End-to-End Development at PayPal
+I led the E2E development of the Fastlane checkout product at PayPal — from the first design document to global GA rollout.
+This was a cross-functional effort involving frontend, backend, payment gateways, and legal compliance.

+I drove architectural decisions, led sprint planning and delivery, and ensured cross-team alignment across multiple geos.
+After its launch, Fastlane scaled to serve millions of users, helping significantly improve conversion rates.

+One of my proudest moments was driving the Vault optimization initiative as part of Fastlane.
+Initially, our Vault API success rate was at 99.8%.
+After a deep investigation into performance bottlenecks and several iterations of design and implementation, I improved the Vault success rate to 99.98%.
+That 0.18% may seem small, but at PayPal's scale, it translates to thousands of successful user checkouts per day.

+🏆 2.
+AI Tool

+We are building an AI tool that automatically analyzes JIRA ticket descriptions and application logs to identify the root cause of issues.
+Once the problem is understood, the system either suggests or directly applies the appropriate fix, and then responds to the JIRA ticket with a detailed resolution summary.

+The goal is to significantly reduce mean time to resolution (MTTR), automate repetitive troubleshooting tasks, and allow engineers to focus on more complex and impactful work.
+By integrating with internal knowledge bases and historical tickets, the tool continuously learns and improves its accuracy over time.

 # Product Sales Prediction System Design

 ---